This set of Genetic Engineering Multiple Choice Questions & Answers (MCQs) focuses on “Applications”.

 d) They are used in the case if the starting amounts are large

 Explanation: ddNTPs are dideoxynucleoside triphosphates.
 It is used in the case for termination of sequencing.
 It is so because, both the hydroxyl molecules are removed sequencing would be terminated.
 It is beneficial in the case if the initial amounts are less.

-3. Cycle sequencing is the DNA sequencing where very less amounts of template is utilised for carrying out the sequencing.
-The given statement is true or false?
+3. Cycle sequencing is the DNA sequencing where very less amounts of template are utilised for carrying out the sequencing.

 Explanation: Cycle sequencing is that when very less amounts of DNA template is used for carrying out the sequencing.
 And the whole process is facilitated by the use of ddNTPs.